- Find a Trail

 That is not to say that the Wishing Springs Trail itself lacks scenery.
 In fact, the trail features some of the prettiest views in the trail system, as it undulates beside McKisic Creek for its entire length.
 While minor hills might prove a challenge to some, at least you'll never have to stop for traffic: the trail has no at-grade crossings, featuring several underpasses of US 71 and its spur roads.

-The Wishing Springs Trail, Bella Vista Lake Trail and part of the North Bentonville Trail are also the northernmost components of the Razorback Regional Greenway, a 36-mile, primarily off-road, shared-use trail that extends from Bella Vista Lake in north Bentonville to the southern edge of Fayetteville.
+The Wishing Springs Trail, Bella Vista Lake Trail and part of the North Bentonville Trail are also the northernmost components of the Razorback Regional Greenway, a 46-mile, primarily off-road, shared-use trail that extends from southeast Bella Vista to the southern edge of Fayetteville.

 Parking for the Wishing Springs Trail is available in two parking lots along NW Wishing Spring Road in Bentonville.
 From points south, take Interstate 49 north to where it ends at US 71, and take the first right onto McNelly Road (County Road 40).
 Take the second right onto NW Wishing Spring Road.
 The larger paved parking lot will appear quickly on your left, while the smaller gravel lot is just to the south.